rollkit/docs/tutorials/celestia-da.md

 The main difference lies in how you fund your wallet address: using testnet TIA or [TIA](https://docs.celestia.org/learn/tia#overview-of-tia) for Mainnet Beta.

-After successfully starting a light node, it's time to start posting the batches of blocks of data that your rollup generates to Celestia DA.
+After successfully starting a light node, it's time to start posting the batches of blocks of data that your rollup generates to Celestia.

 ## 🏗️ Prerequisites {#prerequisites}